November 30, 2023

 Quick Tips for Planning End-of-Year Giving

-It is common for charitable giving to pick up during the end-of-year period traditionally known as Giving Season, and with the flurry of charitable activity we saw earlier this week on Giving Tuesday (28th November 2023), many people are now considering their final acts of giving this year.
+It is common for charitable giving to pick up during the end-of-year period traditionally known as Giving Season, and many people are now considering their final acts of giving this year.
 US-connected donors might also be mindful of the year-end tax deadline.

 Whether a donor is influenced by high-profile fundraising campaigns or motivated by a feeling of festive generosity, here are a few important questions to consider as Giving Season approaches.